DarshanaUOP/gallery-node/README.md

 **Photos disappeared / lightbox shows a broken image after moving a folder**
 - This is expected now — Luminary no longer deletes indexed records when a source file or folder can't be found.
 Check the 🔔 bell icon in the top bar for a notification with a **Relocate** / **View Location** action
 - Clicking the action opens the Locations Manager with the affected row shown in red; use its **Relocate** button to point Luminary at the folder's new path — already-indexed records are repointed in place, no re-sync needed
+- If the row isn't red but a file is still missing, check whether it's a *subfolder* that moved rather than the location itself — e.g. renaming `/photos/2023` to `/photos/2023-old` leaves `/photos` perfectly valid, so the row stays green even though everything under `2023/` is now unreachable.
+A red **Resolve** button appears next to the path field in exactly this situation; click it to relink the affected subfolder(s)
-- If the row isn't red but a file is still missing, the folder itself is reachable and only that specific file is gone (deleted, or renamed outside Luminary) — check it manually
+- If neither applies, the folder itself is reachable and only that specific file is gone (deleted, or renamed outside Luminary) — check it manually

+**A video keeps showing a loading spinner, or the server logs repeated `/api/video/<id>` requests for a file that no longer exists**
+- Fixed as of the current `app.js` — the lightbox does one `HEAD` request to confirm a video file still exists before ever handing its URL to the `<video>` element.
+If missing, "File not found" is shown immediately with no further requests.
+Previously, handing a missing file straight to `<video>` let the browser's own media engine retry/range-probe the URL repeatedly on its own before finally giving up

 **Thumbnails not appearing / HEIC images not loading**
 - Install `pillow-heif`: `pip install pillow-heif`